 A leadership contest is the procedure by which a registered party selects a leader.
 A leadership contestant is a person who seeks the leadership of a registered party at a leadership contest called by that party for that purpose.
 Under the Election Finances and Contributions Disclosure Act (EFCDA), Elections Alberta is responsible for oversight of leadership contests including the management of registration, reporting and disclosure of leadership contests.

-Political parties are responsible for receiving and reviewing the registration applications and endorsing eligible leadership contestants.
-The leadership contestants are responsible for appointing an eligible Chief Financial Officer (CFO).
-CFOs are responsible for ensuring compliance with all aspects of campaign finance including the filing of Leadership Contestant Financial Statements.
+Political parties are responsible for informing Elections Alberta of a leadership contest taking place, and the results of the contest upon conclusion.
+Prospective leadership contestants are responsible for registering with Elections Alberta, which includes appointing a chief financial officer (CFO).
+CFOs of leadership contestants are responsible for ensuring compliance with all aspects of campaign finance including the filing of a leadership contestant campaign return.